 Project Overview

-This project is an experimental FPV-capable autonomous multirotor designed as a self-directed engineering challenge.
+This project is an experimental FPV-capable autonomous UAV designed as a self-directed engineering challenge.
 The objective was to design and integrate a complete system from first principles, without relying on build guides or tutorials, using manufacturer datasheets and specifications as primary references.

 The platform is based on ArduPilot and Mission Planner, providing full autonomous capability (GPS, barometer, IMU, compass) while retaining manual and acro flight modes.
 It features a custom-built 12S LiPo power system, low-KV motors driving 15-inch carbon fiber propellers, DroneCAN ESCs, and extensive custom mechanical integration.